PureAsbestos/aseprite-build-vagrant/README.md

 # aseprite-build-vagrant
-Build Aseprite with VirtualBox and Vagrant (Windows 64-bit).
+Build Aseprite (Windows 64-bit) with VirtualBox and Vagrant.